Painted Canyon

 Painted Canyon is a valley in Billings County, North Dakota, in the United States.

 Painted Canyon was so named on account of its colorful rocks.

 Water-supply well

-There is a 588-metre water-supply well located at the Painted Canyon Overlook, which has a specific capacity of about 0.4 gallon per minute per foot.They have beautiful trails that are approximately 2 miles long.
+There is a 588-metre water-supply well located at the Painted Canyon Overlook, which has a specific capacity of about 0.4 gallons per minute per foot.
+They have beautiful trails that are approximately 2 miles long.